 2. Landing pages

 If you are running paid advertisements, then landing pages are where you will direct most of the traffic.
 When it comes to landing pages, these are a few things that big brands follow.

 - Always focus on putting forth reliable information.

-For example, if you have a camera company, your landing page should have the details of your latest camera and its features like ISO, shutter speed and frame rate.
-Along with product details, you can also offer some discounts or cash-backs so that it becomes easier to capture new arrivals to your site.
+- Give details to your customers about a product or a service and tailor your page around that specific information.
+For example, if you have a camera company, your landing page should have the details of your latest camera and its features like ISO, shutter speed, and frame rate.
+Along with product details, you can also offer some discounts or cashback, so it becomes easier to capture new arrivals to your site.

-Stage 2: Content for engaging prospects
+Stage 2: Targeted content for engaging prospects (MOFU)

 1. Blog posts